jellyfin/jellyfin.org/docs/general/server/users/adding-managing-users.md

 `Allow video playback that requires conversion without re-encoding` Unchecking this option will block the user's access to video playback that requires conversion without re-encoding.

-`Internet streaming bitrate limit (Mbps)` Under this option you can set an per stream bitrate limit for all out of network devices.
+`Internet streaming bitrate limit (Mbps)` Under this option you can set a bitrate limit per stream for all out of network devices.

 #### Allow Media Deletion From